 Tang was the first restaurant to bring molecular gastronomy to Dubai.
 Contemporary French dishes are combined with the finest flavors of the Orient to tantalize and tease the taste buds.
 Even the menu at this innovative eatery is edible!

 Aria (Beijing, China)

 It’s all change at Aria.
 Australian chef Matthew McCool arrived at the veteran restaurant late last year with his creative culinary matches and novel presentations.
-Signature dishes include a tender veal steak served with a smoked foie gras cream and a unique melted chocolate cake: waiting staff use a heated spoon to pour hot chocolate over the cold chocolate crust, which melts to reveal a white chocolate centre for in the words of McCool “the dining experience should be a show.
-A good restaurant should incorporate entertainment with dining.”
+Signature dishes include a tender veal steak served with a smoked foie gras cream and a unique melted chocolate cake: waiting staff uses a heated spoon to pour hot chocolate over the cold chocolate crust, which melts to reveal a white chocolate center for in the words of McCool “the dining experience should be a show.
+A good restaurant should incorporate entertainment into dining.”

-Chef Michael Han trained at iconic restaurant The Fat Duck prior to opening Fifty Three in 2008.
+Chef Michael Han trained at the iconic restaurant The Fat Duck prior to opening Fifty-Three in 2008.
 The menu at Han’s stylish Singaporean venue changes every six weeks but, regardless of season, every meal starts with the signature burlap sack of homemade bread — muffin-shaped potato flour buns and/or black buns made out of charcoal power — kept warm by heated stones.

 Can I cook it at home?

 We’re not ruling it out but the dishes created by this new science-based school of cooking, aren’t the sort of thing that you can knock up very easily in five minutes flat.
 The CD-Traveller team obtained the recipe for one of Chef Stephane’s (see interview below) signature dishes; surveying the long list of ingredients, we weren’t overly encouraged.